pravahio/go-mesh/README.md

 mesh -c docs/config.json --en-sub
 ```

 This will do multiple things.
 First of all it will find other peers at `rnz` point and connect to them.
-Then it will start an RPC server at default port `5555`.
+It will then start an RPC server at default port `5555`.

 >Note: If you want to use js client for mesh-gtfsr, you need to enable web RPC using `--web-rpc` flag.
 Without this you won't be able to connect to mesh RPC through a browser.
 Web RPC runs on a different port (Default: `5556`)